yurimimi/yui/README.md

 python -m yui
 ```

-You can also call a function by its name as an argument
+You can also call a function by its name as an argument.

 ```bash
 yui <function>
 ```

-# Utils
+# Functions

 **File management**